-In the time I took off from my academic career I worked for a number of Japanese multinationals and SMEs around the world.
-Using that experience as a Certified Cross-Cultural Trainer I give workshops and talks on various cultural and business aspects of Japan.
+In addition to my academic pursuits, I have worked for a number of Japanese multinationals and SMEs around the world.
+Using that experience as a Certified Cross-Cultural Trainer I provide executive coaching and give interactive workshops on doing business with Japanese companies: the do's and don'ts, how to gain and maintain trust, keigo (honorific speech), Japanese business etiquette and correspondence, etc.

-I have taught Japanese for over 20 years and Sociology and Anthropology for six years.
-I have successfully prepared numerous students for their GCSE's, A-levels, IB, and university examinations and re-sits.
-I can either help with your Japanese school/university course or provide complete individual preparation for your Japanese exam as an external student.
-I also teach adults for business and hobby purposes.
+I have taught Japanese for over 20 years.
+I have successfully prepared numerous students for their GCSE's, A-levels, IB, and university examinations.
+I help with your Japanese school/university course.
+I provide full-on individual preparation for your Japanese exam as an external student.
+I also teach adults for business and hobby purposes and mentor undergraduate and postgraduate students for essays, dissertations and exams.

-Flexible, consistent, friendly.
-No tutorial of mine is the same, as I tailor each to the student's specific situation at hand.
+My approach to teaching is flexible, yet consistent, and friendly, yet rigorous.
+I build my tutorials around a solid and clear objective-driven structure.
+At the same time, no tutorial of mine is the same, as I tailor each to the student's specific situation at hand, ensuring the maximum efficiency and problem-solving every time.
 I use a variety of digital and print learning materials to suit my students' wishes and needs the best possible way.

-In my teaching, I use the Socratic approach to help students develop an active understanding of their subject.
-That means supporting them closely towards finding their own answers, refining their own analytical skills, and ultimately gaining the full ability to continue on their own.
-I see my student as a star in their life project and myself as a technician behind the stage ensuring that she or he realises their potential and achieves their purpose in life.
+For teaching Anthropology and Sociology, I use the Socratic approach to help students develop an active understanding of their subject.
+That means supporting them closely towards finding their own answers, refining their own analytical skills, and ultimately gaining the full ability to crack any exam question or essay topic.
+Both Sociology and Anthropology require expanding the student's world outlook, developing both an analytical mindset and a broad knowledge base across research topics and approaches.
+TO that end, I see my student as a star in their life project and myself as a technician behind the stage ensuring that she or he realises their potential and achieves their purpose in life.

 |Languages||Russian, English (British), French, Japanese, Spanish|